Xinli0623/Analyzing-Millions-of-NYC-Parking-Violations/README.md

 For this project, I loaded the Open Parking and Camera Violations dataset containing more than 50 million NYC parking violations and uploaded it to Elasticsearch.
 Then I connected to my Elasticsearch index in Kibana and created a dashboard.

-Firstly, I created the Dockerfile and requirements.txt which includes requests, sodapy and elasticsearch.
+**Firstly**, I created the Dockerfile and requirements.txt which includes requests, sodapy and elasticsearch.

-Secondly, I created the file main.py.
+**Secondly**, I created the file main.py.

 * This python file required 5 environment variables: DATASET_ID, APP_TOKEN, ES_HOST, ES_USERNAME, ES_PASSWORD.